Highlights from the Ratings and Financial Report for Stellantis N.V. (STLA)

 STLA’s Market Performance

-STLA stocks went down by -4.29% for the week, with a monthly drop of -17.64% and a quarterly performance of -30.53%, while its annual performance rate touched -20.85%.
-The volatility ratio for the week stands at 3.43% while the volatility levels for the past 30 days are set at 2.67% for Stellantis N.V.
-The simple moving average for the period of the last 20 days is -8.55% for STLA stocks with a simple moving average of -28.21% for the last 200 days.
+STLA stocks went up by 4.19% for the week, with a monthly drop of -6.76% and a quarterly performance of -26.68%, while its annual performance rate touched -23.84%.
+The volatility ratio for the week stands at 3.31% while the volatility levels for the past 30 days are set at 2.96% for Stellantis N.V..
+The simple moving average for the period of the last 20 days is -2.08% for STLA stocks with a simple moving average of -25.01% for the last 200 days.

-During the last 5 trading sessions, STLA fell by -4.29%, which changed the moving average for the period of 200-days by -26.82% in comparison to the 20-day moving average, which settled at $14.51.
-In addition, Stellantis N.V. saw -28.57% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, STLA rose by +4.19%, which changed the moving average for the period of 200-days by -24.09% in comparison to the 20-day moving average, which settled at $14.18.
+In addition, Stellantis N.V. saw -25.75% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for STLA